-3 min read ✭ In this post, you’ll learn the top five marketing channels you can use to promote your virtual fundraiser.
+3 min to read ✭ In this post, you’ll learn the top five marketing channels you can use to promote your virtual fundraiser.

 So you’re using this time to explore virtual fundraising or to take a live event into a virtual one.
 Here are some tips.
 Most virtual fundraising campaigns don’t fail because of the creative.
 They fail because they don’t get enough traction.
 They fail because they didn’t drive enough donors.
 So let’s break down the top five marketing channels you can use for virtual fundraising and to promote your event online.

 Email marketing is still the most cost-effective channel as a nonprofit marketer.
 It’s Old Faithful.
 When it comes to getting results, subject lines still rule for open rates, and a clear call to action is what drives the click-through rate.
 You need to test text-only emails.
 So what do we mean by that?
 An email that’s text only, coming from your executive director, inviting someone to an event can work; as opposed to a design template with no personalization.
 Try new things in email.
 A/B test your sends.
 Segmentation is critical, especially during times like this.
 And again, most organizations are just not sending enough.
 Send more emails.

 This is a great organic traffic channel that really just takes time to do it well.
 Volume over perfection.
 Most nonprofits are not posting enough on social.
 No one really remembers what anyone posted yesterday, so just keep posting.
 Be creative and document the journey.
 Definitely go live.
 That can work really well.
 Just get content out before, during, and after to let everyone know about it.
 Social media is a great way to celebrate the wins of the campaign along the way.
 The goal is to have users tag you and reshare your content, and that happens when you build community and you build a brand on social.